joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-08-18

+Apparently, there is a frame advance mode built-in in [SM64](https://hackmd.io/GTbRH81lQo6ajBSDyu138w#Frame-advance).
+Could do probably be good for a first version of that feature.

+>Frame advance
+>This was found by bad_boot.
+The short at 0x339EC8 is 0 normally and 2 when the game is paused, 4 during transitions (entering a   painting, going through a door, debug level select).>When you hack it to 5 you enter a frame advance mode.

+>The game only advances a frame if you press D-pad down then.

 ### 2018-08-03

 The issue was with the `SetCombine` mode of the RDP.
 I have created a custom combine mode based